space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 Use `@prompt:-` to only prompt if var1 is unset or empty.
 One exception happens when using `prompt` in the preprocessor: whenever preprocess output is cached, so will the prompted value be.
 The next time it runs the user will not be prompted because _Space_ will be running a cached version.
 Please refer to the caching options for controlling that behavior from the command line: `-C` option.
-A note of warning is that tab auto completion and `@prompt` should generally not be used together since the prompt will get in the way of the completion process because it outputs to terminal and reads from stdin.
+A note of warning is that tab auto completion and `@prompt` should generally not be used together since the prompt will get in the way of the completion process because it outputs to stderr and reads from stdin.

 * `@cache: {0,1,2}`:
 Force the caching behaviour of this YAML file.
 Could be useful to turn off caching when using `@prompt`, since prompted values are cached.
-A note of warning dough is that you should not turn off caching when using tab auto completion because the performance and responsiveness will suffer greatly.
+A note of warning though is that you should not turn off caching when using tab auto completion because the performance and responsiveness will suffer greatly.

 * `@clone: space-sh/ssh space-sh/docker`: